amazeeio/docs/local_docker_development/local_docker_development.md

 ### Part I: Shared Docker Containers

 The shared docker containers for HAProxy and the SSH Agent, these are used by all other containers in order to properly work.
-They are started either with `cachalot` for OSX, `pygmy` for Linux or via `docker-compose` on Windows
+They are started either with `cachalot` for OSX, `pygmy` for Linux & OS X or via `docker-compose` on Windows

 ##### [Documentation for OS X ](./os_x_cachalot.md)